Channel Partner GTM Strategy for B2B Technology Companies

 Founder & CEO··21 min read

-Channel & Partner GTM Strategy: The Complete Guide for B2B Technology Companies
+Channel Partner GTM Strategy: The Complete Guide for B2B Technology Companies

 Updated April 2026 — How to build, launch, and scale a channel and partner go-to-market strategy that actually drives revenue

 I'm Jamie Partridge.
 I run UpliftGTM, a go-to-market agency that builds GTM systems for B2B technology companies.
-I've helped companies build channel programmes from scratch, rescue failing partner ecosystems, and figure out the thorny question of when channel makes sense and when direct is the better play.
+I've helped companies build channel programmes from scratch, rescue failing partner ecosystems, and figure out when channel makes sense and when direct is the better play.
 The difference between a channel strategy that compounds revenue and one that wastes eighteen months usually comes down to a handful of decisions made early.

 Table of Contents